-Face it, Information Technology has drastically changed the face of business.
-It doesn't matter anymore where you, where your employees are, and where your customer is.
+Face it: information technology has drastically changed the face of business.
+It doesn't matter anymore where you are, where your employees are, and where your customers are.
 If your IT department is doing its job well, it can help you reach anywhere on the globe.
 Employing a full team of IT professionals might be too big a step for businesses that are just starting out.
 For most companies, you can simply outsource.
 It means bringing on a team of IT brainiacs as a third-party to manage your IT requirements.
 To make matters easy, here is the ultimate guide to IT Outsourcing for small businesses.

 Why outsource IT?